wittend/UncutGem/BuildGuide/BuildGuide.md

 The simplest way is to mount the lasers on some enameled copper wire, and use the structural properties therein to hold the laser and epoxy prism in place.

-**NB** - you **MUST** use enameeled copper wire, else you will create shorts that will definitely damage your device and any device it is connected to!
+**NB** - you **MUST** use enameled copper wire, else you will create shorts that will definitely damage your device and any device it is connected to!

 When aligning, use Red laser goggles or a sample of red filter gel to align the laser such that the diamond is shining very brightly with red light!